 Ex parte communications – the parties may/may not communicate with the mediator separately between mediation sessions except in limited circumstances

-5. Consult with an attorney
+5. Consult with or take an attorney with you

 6. Ink the deal